PairSem: LLM-Guided Pairwise Semantic Matching for Scientific Document Retrieval: Introduction

 Scientific document retrieval plays a fundamental role in discovering academic knowledge and accelerating scientific research \cite{toter, semrank, cai2024mixgr, kang2025improving}.
 Before exploring new ideas, researchers first need to identify relevant prior work to build upon existing findings.
 To support this process, specialized web search services such as Google Scholar\footnote{https://scholar.google.com/} and PubMed\footnote{https://pubmed.ncbi.nlm.nih.gov/} provide access to vast collections of scientific literature.
 Furthermore, with the growing use of large language models (LLMs) for scientific reasoning tasks \cite{chemrag, tang2025chemagent, ouyang2024structured}, retrieving precise and contextually relevant passages becomes crucial for supplying the rich background knowledge needed to generate accurate and insightful responses.

 Dense retrieval \cite{dpr, xiong2020approximate, wang2022text} has recently emerged as the predominant approach for document search.
 These models, often built on pre-trained language models, are fine-tuned to map queries and documents into a shared vector space, where relevance is measured by embedding similarity.
 While effective in general web search \cite{dpr, specterv2, contriever}, their performance often falls short in scientific domains \cite{cai2024mixgr, kang2025improving}.
 One limitation stems from pre-training on general-domain text, which provides limited understanding of specialized terminology and domain-specific user intent \cite{jin2023medcpt,xu2024bmretriever}.
 Another challenge is that dense embeddings provide only holistic document-level representations, making it difficult to capture fine-grained details such as the target property of a specific chemical compound \cite{lmitationofemb, shavarani2025entity, chen2022salient}.
-In addition, constructing the annotated query–document pairs required for fine-tuning is costly and relies heavily on domain expertise, limiting adaptability to specialized fields \cite{toter, semrank}.
+In addition, constructing the annotated query–document pairs required for fine-tuning is costly and relies heavily on domain expertise, limiting adaptability to specialized fields \cite{toter, semrank, shi2025hypercube, lee2026improving}.

 Recent advances in LLMs \cite{gpt4o, claude3, llama3} have encouraged new approaches that generate rich semantics relevant to queries and documents, by using the powerful comprehension ability of LLMs.
 Early methods prompted LLMs to generate pseudo queries \cite{HyDE}, keywords \cite{grf, boudin2020keyphrase}, or related sentences \cite{zheng2020bertqe,CSQE} to expand the original texts.
-However, these approaches still encode the generated semantics together with the original texts into a single embedding, which limits the ability to capture fine-grained entities such as \texttt{"perfluorinated acid"} or \texttt{"metal-organic framework"} in Figure~\ref{fig:intro}.
-To address this, recent work \cite{toter, semrank} builds a separate list of semantic entities (e.g., yellow box in Figure~\ref{fig:intro}), explicitly linking documents with scientific concepts drawn from the pre-defined set \cite{mag}.
+However, these approaches still encode the generated semantics together with the original texts into a single embedding, which limits the ability to capture fine-grained entities such as \texttt{"nitro group"} or \texttt{"formyl group"} in Figure~\ref{fig:intro}.
+To address this, recent work \cite{toter, semrank, topick} builds a separate list of semantic entities (e.g., yellow box in Figure~\ref{fig:intro}), explicitly linking documents with scientific concepts drawn from the pre-defined set \cite{mag}.
 Rather than integrating the semantic entities into document embeddings, these methods incorporate an additional semantic matching score alongside the embedding-based score, enhancing retrieval in scientific domains.